-1. Mix 20 mL of water and 5 mL of ethanol.
+1. Mix 20 mL of water and 5 mL of ethanol in the 100 mL ground-joint Erlenmeyer flask.

-2. Insert the magnetic bar in the 100 mL ground-joint Erlenmeyer flask.
+2. Insert the magnetic bar into the 100 mL ground-joint Erlenmeyer flask.

-3. Transfer the pre-weighed 1.51 g of 4-nitrobenzaldehyde into the Erlenmeyer flask.
-Add all of the water/ethanol mixture prepared previously.
-Clamp the Erlenmeyer flask to the stand.
+3. Transfer the pre-weighed 1.51 g of 4-nitrobenzaldehyde into the ground-joint Erlenmeyer flask.
+Clamp the ground-joint Erlenmeyer flask to the stand.
 Start stirring the mixture, then add the pre-weighed 7.87 g of Oxone[®].